nate51315/PasswordGenerator/README.md

 <a href="https://imgur.com/cpu1eG1"><img src="https://i.imgur.com/cpu1eG1.gif" title="source: imgur.com" /></a>

-### Password Generator
+### Password Generator :lock:
-This is a simple app that can be used to generate random passwords.
+This application generates random characters, numbers, and symmbols to be used for a password.
+The password length and amount of each character, number, and symbol can be controlled by settings a value in its feild.

+### Installation
+* Download or clone zip folder and extract files into an IDE
+* Download and run in the cli

+### Usage

 ### Requirements
 * Java Development Kit